 In addition to the basic CSS Profile, many colleges also add their own supplemental questions to get an even fuller view of your financial situation.
-The reason, explains Michael McLaughlin, director of financial aid operations at Middlebury College in Middlebury, Vt., is because at private institutions that require the CSS Profile, bigger aid is often at stake.
+The reason, explains Michael McLaughlin, director of financial aid operations at Middlebury College in Middlebury, Vermont, is because at private institutions that require the CSS Profile, bigger aid is often at stake.
 The average yearly grant package at Middlebury topped $42,000 for the class of 2019.

 "We need to be more diligent on the information that we collect and get a more accurate picture for each student when giving out high amounts of institutional aid," he says.

 The Profile assesses the money you have, but it also takes the money you pay out into consideration by asking questions about your family's medical expenses, debts, whether your family's home is underwater, business expenses and other miscellaneous costs that aren't included on the FAFSA.

 The Profile may ask for more information, but that doesn't necessarily mean all assets will subtract from a student's financial aid package.

 "As far as retirement assets go ... we like to have that information available, but it's not factored into (our) actual aid calculation," says Kim Downs-Burns, associate vice president for student financial services at Middlebury.